ajaxian79/algorithms/docs/monotonic-queue.md

 Sieve: cross out multiples starting at i*i to skip earlier-marked composites.

 LIS via patience: each pile holds the smallest tail of length k.

+Edit distance is LCS with a twist: substitution is a third option at each cell.